PSG scores seven and Barcelona hit six on a goal-filled night in the Champions League

 That's back-to-back losses for Antonio Conte's team, following Saturday's 1-0 defeat at Torino.
 And such a heavy loss in Europe will be particularly humbling for the Italian champion, with three goals conceded in the last 10 minutes after going down to 10 men when Lorenzo Lucca was sent off in the 76th.

+Napoli has just one win from three games in Europe so far.

-It was better news for Inter, which has a 100% record after three games and comfortably overcame Union Saint-Gilloise, with Lautaro Martinez scoring for the third time in the Champions League this season.
+It's going better for Inter, which has a 100% record after three games and comfortably overcame Union Saint-Gilloise, with Lautaro Martinez scoring for the third time in the Champions League this season.

 Newcastle and Dortmund win